 Japan and Taiwan grade their teas similarly to those of China, using words such as superior, finest, choicest, toppest, etc.

 Other traditional tea producing countries, such as India and Sri Lanka have developed a complicated system of tea leaf grading to ensure that most tea grades are accounted for, but most generally can be divided between leaf grade (larger tea leaves that have been picked out by hand) and broken leaf (the leftover tea leaves).

-Contrast these grades of tea mentioned above to the grading that is used in manufacture of tea for use in tea bags and you will see gradings such as fannings and dust.
+If you contrast the grades of tea mentioned above to the grading that is used in the manufacture of tea for use in tea bags, you will see gradings such as fannings and dust.
 These grades speak for themselves when talking about tea quality.

 Tea leaf grading acronyms

 At its base we have the OP, which stands for Orange Pekoe and this is used to grade leaves in black teas.
 The word Pekoe most likely derives from Chinese pek-ho and refers to the silver hairs on leaves of certain types of tea bush.
 Orange most likely comes from the association with the Dutch House of Orange-Nassau, and was used by the Dutch East India Company to market their tea brought to Europe by this implied royal association.

 From this we have FOP, which stands for Flowery Orange Pekoe.
 In this case Flowery denotes the large tea leaves, which are typically plucked from new shoots and consist of two leaves and a bud.

 Add another letter to make up GFOP, which stands for Golden Flowery Orange Pekoe.
 In this case Golden refers to the golden tip, the very end of the golden tea buds.

 And add another letter to result in TGFOP, which stands for Tippy Golden Flowery Orange Pekoe.
 Here Tippy refers to the amount of golden tip in the tea.
 Such tea will typically contain a large proportion of golden tips.